TogExe/wallpaper_thing/README.md

-# My thing to simplify wallpapers on arch
+# My thing to simplify Almamu's linux-wallpaperengine on arch
 *Sorry for the ugly code i was probably too tired to make something clean* -- all you need is the sh and to have installed steam via